php-repos/phpkg-documentations/build-command.md

 ```

-When you build your application, you are going to have a built copy of your file in the build environment like:
+When you build your application, you are going to have a built copy of your file in the built environment like:

 ```php
 <?php